Randy Fine: Tenure

 In October 2025, Fine introduced the No Sharia Act, which would prohibit the implementation of sharia law in the United States.
-Fine said that "We’ve seen what has happened in the UK and across Europe with the spread of Sharia, and it is not an exaggeration to say it is coming here next.
-Well, we are not going to let that happen.”
+Fine said that "We've seen what has happened in the UK and across Europe with the spread of Sharia, and it is not an exaggeration to say it is coming here next.
+Well, we are not going to let that happen."

-Fine regularly wears a Kippah on the House floor and when serving as Speaker pro tempore.
-He is believed to be the first person to wear a Kippah from the Speaker's podium.
+Fine regularly wears a kippah on the House floor and when serving as Speaker pro tempore.
+He is believed to be the first person to wear a kippah from the speaker's podium.

+In an interview with FOX News in September 2026, he stated "the barbarians are no longer outside the gates, they’re inside.”